jlangch/venice/doc/readme/ipc.md

 defining who is allowed to produce or consume messages.
 These mechanisms are based on the principal (authenticated user) and access control items.

+> [!NOTE]
-ACLs are enabled implicitly if authentication is activated on the server.
+> ACLs are enabled implicitly if authentication is activated on the server.
+>

-Users with `:admin` role can access all operations on queues, topics, and functions.
+> Users with `:admin` role can access all operations on queues, topics, and functions.
 No ACL is requiered!
+>